 Expenditures related to personnel decreased by $691,166; this difference is mainly attributable to a decrease in expenditures related to payouts for severance pay, termination benefits, and retroactive salary.
 In 2014-2015 and in future years, there will be a significant decrease in payouts for severance pay and termination benefits, as these payments have largely been made in fiscal years 2012-2013 and 2013-2014.

 Non-salary expenditures increased by $142,012; this difference is primarily attributable to the Professional and Special Services category.
 This is mainly due to investments made for the development of a new shared case management system.
 With respect to other budgetary expenditures by Standard Object, we anticipated overall expenditures similar to those of the previous fiscal year.
 Any difference is primarily attributable to the period in which the purchases were settled.

 Finally, the amount of year-to-date use at quarter end in Other subsidies and payments totaling $702,829 is largely due to a one-time transition payment for implementing salary payment in arrears by the Government of Canada.

 3. Risks and Uncertainties

-At the corporate level, the Agency faces many significant challenges, along with risks related to reengineering business processes to integrate information systems and transitioning to new shared services arrangements.
-During this time of change, the Agency must ensure business continuity and maintain stable operations while capitalizing on the benefits of new technologies and more effective and efficient processes.
+At the corporate level, the Agency must deal with challenges and risks related to reengineering business processes to integrate information systems and transitioning to new shared services arrangements.
+During this time of change, the Agency will ensure business continuity and maintain stable operations, while capitalizing on the benefits of new technologies and more effective and efficient processes.